tkaminsky/Matrix_Mate/matrix-mate/DESIGN.md

 scalar with which to multiply the vector to get a graphable coordinate.
 Like the overall logic of the program, all of these functions take the unprocessed v information (the input vector in human-graphable coordinates) and output processed coordinates which can be graphed on a canvas element.
-To simplify the javascript-side of things as much as possible, I tried to make the arguments passed to flask almost exclusively be coordinate-pairs.
+To simplify the javascript-side of things as much as possible, I tried to make the arguments passed to Flask almost exclusively be coordinate-pairs.

 4) Back-End: Flask